ultraio/docs-blockchain/downloads/docs.md

 # Release notes

 We're thrilled to announce the release of a new version of the Ultra API.
 This update focuses on enhancing user experience, increasing performance, and introducing new functionalities to make integration even more seamless.

+## Release 0.3.0

+### Key Highlights

+-   Changing `uniqEffectiveBuyOffers`, subject filter to mandatory, which enforces sub-filtering offers based on uniqId or owner.
+-   Adding the new `validationFailures` field to `UniqFactoryMetadata` and `UniqMetadata` structure.

+### Bugfixes

+-   `defaultUniqMetadata` returns the source template URL for variants factory instead of `null`.

 ## Release 0.2.0